isomerpages/moe-chijstc/_co-curricular-activities/Performing Arts/English Drama.md

 productions within the school, and have worked in collaboration with other schools and organisations.
 In 2024, students will be involved in the production of STC Drama Night, showcasing their talents in acting, singing, scriptwriting and even songwriting.
-The CCA is coached by instructors from MySuperFuture, and have attained a Certificate of Distinction for the SYF Arts Presentation in 2023, 2021 and 2019.</p>
+The Drama Club has attained a Certificate of Distinction for the SYF Arts Presentation in 2023, 2021 and 2019.</p>
 <p><strong>Training Focus</strong>
 </p>
 <ul data-tight="true" class="tight">